Fortuna Düsseldorf

-Düsseldorfer Turn- und Sportverein Fortuna 1895 e.V., commonly known as Fortuna Düsseldorf (/de/), is a German football club based in Düsseldorf, North Rhine-Westphalia, that competes in the 2.
-Bundesliga.
+Düsseldorfer Turn- und Sportverein Fortuna 1895 e.V., commonly known as Fortuna Düsseldorf (/de/) or Fortuna 95, is a German football club based in Düsseldorf, North Rhine-Westphalia that competes in the German 3.
+Liga.

-Founded in 1895, Fortuna entered the league in 1913 and was a fixture in the top flight from the early 1920s up to the creation of the Bundesliga in 1963.
+Founded in 1895, Fortuna entered the league in 1913 and was a fixture in the top flight from the early 1920s up to the creation of the Bundesliga in 1963, where they competed in 25 seasons.
 Fortuna captured one German championship in 1933 and two German cup DFB-Pokal wins in 1979 and 1980.
 Their greatest feat in European competition was a Cup Winners Cup final in 1979 where they lost to Barcelona.